 Start thinking about your picture before you look through the viewfinder.

-Pro tip; If you camera allows it, set your picture mode or Live View mode to black and white so you can instantly see how your image will appear.
+Pro tip; If you camera allows it, set your picture mode or Live View mode to black and white.
+You can instantly see how your image will appear.
 If you can shoot tethered, you can maintain control your images as they come straight out of the camera.

 Consider the composition and try to visualize what’s in front of you in black and white.
 Ask yourself some questions; Where will the contrast be most prominent?
 Where will the shadows fall?